 It’s easy to confuse depression with laziness, especially when both can lead to a lack of motivation or productivity.

-Laziness can be considered as a conscious choice to do nothing while depression is a mental health disorder that takes away a person’s ability to function normally.
+Laziness can be considered a conscious choice to do nothing, while depression is a mental health disorder that takes away a person’s ability to function normally.

 To an outsider, someone with depression may appear lazy due to their lack of motivation and energy.